-"Hailing from Serralunga d'Alba, the 2018 Gaja Barolo Sperss is unmistakable.
-The bouquet is firm and distinct, with aromas of black fruit, pencil shavings, iron, and red brick.
+"Hailing from Serralunga d'Alba, the 2018 Gaja Barolo Sperss is unmistakable—it cannot be confused with any other Barolo.
+The bouquet is firm and well-defined, with aromas of black fruit, pencil shavings, iron, and red brick.
 But there is also a fragrant interlude of wild cherry, wild berries, and orange peel.
 The Barolo Conteisa is riper and silkier in this vintage, but the Sperss is more muscular, powerful, and structured.
-It promises longer aging potential and development in the bottle.
+It promises longer aging potential and further development in the bottle.
 2025–2055” (Wine Advocate 2023)

 Buy your Gaja wines at the best price in a private sale!